- Java Concurrency and Multithreading Tutorial

 A classic multi-threaded architecture can also sometimes lead to congestion when multiple threads try to access the same data structure at the same time.
 Depending on how well a given data structure is implemented some threads may be blocked waiting for access while other threads are accessing the data structure.

-Single-threaded / Same-threaded Architecture
+Single-threaded or Same-threaded Concurrency

 You can scale a single-threaded architecture up to use multiple threads, where each thread behaves as if it was a separate, isolated single-threaded system.
 In that case I refer to the architecture as same-threaded.
 All data needed to execute the task is still kept isolated within a single thread - within the same thread.